 The intended answer is SKIPPING ROPE.
 Here, ‘revolutionary’ means ‘revolving’ rather than radical and ‘jumpers’ are not pullovers but people that jump!

 Incidentally, using words ending -ER in an unusual way is common practice for cryptic crosswords.
 Another example is ‘flower’ meaning not a colourful plant but something that flows (e.g. a river).
 ‘Revolver’ has even been used to define TURNTABLE.

 Understandably for our artificial intelligence, Ross probably has the most difficulty with this type of clue.
 However, it is amazing how often he can suggest the answer, even without any checked letters.

 11. Combinations of types

 Setters would not make cryptic crosswords so simple that all clues correspond to one of the above types.

 Very often more than one of the above techniques are combined to make the subsidiary indication even more challenging.
 Ross can deal with these just as easily. e.g.

 This is a combination of a charade and a deletion of the middle letters.
-The answer is HARD (defined by ‘tough’).
-Laugh is substituted for ‘ha!’, ‘ends’ says one should take the end letters of ‘round’ and throw the rest away (i.e. RD) and ‘at’ says the two should go together to spell HARD.
+The answer is HARD (defined by ‘firm’).
+Laugh is substituted for ‘ha!’, ‘oddly’ says one should use only the letters in odd-numbered positions from ‘RuDe’ (i.e. RD) and ‘at’ says the two should go together to spell HARD.